argongs/terminal_calculator/README.md

 * -m    Perform multiplication.

 INPUT
 - Numbers seperated by space.
   Example : 1 2.3 3.45 4.567 5.678
-- Do NOT enter negative numbers, as currently the program isn't capable of accepting negative numbers while performing direct addition/multiplication via the options
+- Do NOT enter negative numbers, as currently the program isn't capable of accepting negative numbers while performing direct addition/multiplication via the options.
   Example : -4 -5.3

 EXPRESSION